dankimsp/LariatCarRental_Capstone1/README.md

 Avg Net Revenue Per Car

 ### Step 7: Building out parameters to use as inputs
+see excel spreadsheet
 ### Step 8: **Format your model**
+see excel spreadsheet
 ### Step 9: **Build out the modeled scenarios**
+see excel spreadsheet
 ### Step 10: **Add data validation and protected ranges.**
+see excel spreadsheet